diku-dk/futhark-ad-sc22/README.md

     docker run --rm -it --gpus all ghcr.io/diku-dk/futhark-ad-sc22:cuda

-and the ROCm contaier may be run interactively with
+and the ROCm container may be run interactively with

     docker run --rm -it --device=/dev/kfd --device=/dev/dri --group-add video  ghcr.io/diku-dk/futhark-ad-sc22:rocm